Skip to main content

 • Switch off unnecessary lights

-Monday: Laundry and Linen Day
+Monday: Bedding and Linen Care

 Tasks may include: